robertmartin8/ReasonableDeviations/_posts/2021-09-18-how-i-use-notion.md

 <img src="{{ site.imageurl }}notion/sdsg_filter.png" style="width:80%;"/>
 </center>

-The unfortunate truth is that anytime an exam format gives you discretion (e.g about which questions you can answer), exam strategy becomes just as important as knowing the content.
+The unfortunate truth is that anytime an exam format gives you discretion (e.g. about which questions you can answer), exam strategy becomes just as important as knowing the content.
 Notion is a fantastic tool for refining this strategy and making data-driven decisions.

 ## How I use Notion as a second brain